beapdk/PelletierDeKoninck-B-QLSC612/README.md

 * statsmodels.api

-### Analysis script
+### Analysis script and data

 You can follow the ```myanalysis.ipynb```run by jupyter notebook for full analysis rundown.
-This file can be found in the /script folder.
+This file can be found in the /script folderof this repos.
+Setting path : For data file, the file ```brainsize.csv``` can be found in the folder /data of this repo.